izzy2lost/UnrealEngineUWP/Engine/Source/Developer/CQTest/README.md

 # Extending the framework

 The framework has been designed to allow for extensions in a couple areas.
-See _CQTestTests/Private/ExtensionTests.cpp_ for in-code examples.
+In-code examples can be found within the CQTest plugin used to test the framework.
+See _/Engine/Plugins/Tests/CQTest/Source/CQTestTests/Private/ExtensionTests.cpp_ for in-code examples.

 ## Test Components